From memoir and short stories to poetry and picture books,

 Since then, I’ve kept a rigorous journal and a sporadic pen to order my thoughts and tell stories.
 Nowadays, I work part-time at a UBC research center to help them share youth experiences of stigma and resilience in Canada.
 Outside of that, I’m working here, at Stylings & Stories, where I write, design, and consult for projects that make a difference in our lives, communities, and world.

-I often have several projects on the go, a few on-hold stragglers, and a long list of ideas that I’d like to get started.
-Here’s a snapshot of what I’ve got going on:
+I often have a couple projects on the go and a long list of ideas that I’d like to get started.
+I am also often working on several creative writing pieces such as memoir, short stories, and poetry collections.
+Here’s a snapshot of what I’ve recently worked on: